suncoast-devs/handbook/lessons/js-enumeration/enumeration.md

 ```

 Now we will concentrate on the code inside the loop.
 Here we want to take the
-individual color and compute it's length.
+individual color and compute its length.
 Then _append_ that to the `lengths`
 array.

 ```javascript